Weak extinction versus global exponential growth of total mass for superdiffusions: Introduction

 We will see that, on the other hand, extinction and weak extinction are different in general.
 The intuition behind this is that the total mass $\|X_t\|$ may stay positive but decay to zero, {\it while drifting out} (local extinction) and on its way obeying changing branching laws.
 (For a concrete example see Example \ref{ex:new}.)
 This could not be achieved in a fixed compact region with fixed branching coefficients.

+Hence, weak extinction without extinction contrasts with the case without spatial motion (continuous state branching processes), where such a phenomenon requires a branching mechanism which does not satisfy the `Grey property' \cite{Grey:1974}.

-In \cite{Englander:2004} an analogous result has been verified for branching diffusions too, by using the same method.
+In \cite{Englander:2004} branching diffusions were studied besides superdiffusions, by using spine and martingale methods.
 (Note that for branching diffusions, weak (local) extinction and (local) extinction are obviously the same, because the local/total mass is an integer.)
-It was also noted that the growth rate of the total mass may exceed $\lambda_2 $ (see \cite[remark 4]{Englander:2004}).
+The main results concerned local extinction and local growth, and it was already noted that the growth rate of the total mass may exceed $\lambda_2 $ (see \cite[Remark 4]{Englander:2004}).